Anthony Tyler Quinn

 Anthony Tyler Quinn is an American actor best known for playing Jonathan Turner on Boy Meets World from 1994 to 1997, a role he later reprised on Girl Meets World.

 Career

-He has appeared in numerous TV shows and movies (especially TV movies) in addition to playing Jonathan Turner in Boy Meets World and Girl Meets World, including a recurring role as Randy Thorsen in several episodes of Season 4 of Caroline in the City.
+Quinn has appeared in numerous TV shows and movies (especially TV movies) in addition to playing Jonathan Turner in Boy Meets World and Girl Meets World, and a recurring role as Randy Thorsen in several episodes of Season 4 of Caroline in the City.
 In 2011, he played Ron in one episode of Pretty Little Liars.
 He also played Dexter's dentist in one episode of Dexter in 2008.
 In 2017, he portrayed Wendell Corey in Feud: Bette and Joan.
-Other roles include Sam "The Butcher" Marchetti in 3rd Rock from the Sun and Rory Blake and Lt.
+His other roles include Sam "The Butcher" Marchetti in 3rd Rock from the Sun, and Rory Blake and Lt.
 Tim Truman in Melrose Place.

 Personal life

 Quinn married his high school sweetheart Margaret on June 15, 1985.
 They have two children, a daughter named Andie Tyler and a son named Roman Gabriel.
 Quinn is a Christian.